 A hand operated arbor press for any repair or production workshop.
 Made from high strength cast iron with rack and pinion rise and fall of the main arbor.
 The press is provided with a machined face onto which a component can be accurately placed or, alternatively, the press plate can be rotated to one of four positions to give a choice of aperture size.
+These have many uses, such as rivetting, pressing eyelets, installing or removing bearings, etc. Punches, inserters, or other tools/dies may be added to the end of the ram depending on the desired task.
 It has a travel of 133mm and a 25mm square arbor.
 1 Tonne.

 31 December 2015

 Reasonable value generic itemAxminster seem to have gone a bit down market in sourcing this item.
 Instead of the 'Axminster white' item pictured, the one I received was a generic no-name one finished in a very soft grey hammer paint that had rubbed off against the box and goes tacky when wiped over with meths. parts (pinion spindle/handle and press plate) were loose inside the box without protection.
 A basically serviceable item once adjusted (bolts bear directly on the ram, no shims, pinion shaft fit is sloppy) but nothing to indicate that it is made to an Axmister specific quality spec. or distinguish it from the ones available from Amazon etc. Reasonably competitively priced however.